 Midland Environment Contracts Ltd (canine) deal with stray dogs and prevent them roaming in public areas.
 If you wish to report a stray dog, please call the dog warden on 07795 383003 between Monday and Friday 9am to 5pm.
-If you find a stray dog outside the dog warden working hours please call 01733 747474 who will make arrangements for you to take the dog to a dedicated acceptance point.
+If you find a stray dog outside the dog warden working hours please call 01733 747474 and wait for the out of hours number.
+We can then make arrangements for you to take the dog to a dedicated acceptance point.

 Dogs are detained under the Environmental Protection Act 1990 for seven days and kept in quality kennelling facilities.
 If a dog is not claimed within the seven days, it then becomes the property of the kennels/re-housing centre and is assessed for suitable re-homing.